GhostCappy/KirbySuperStarUltra/worlds/kssu/docs/FAQ.md

 This happens when you try to enter a game you do not have unlocked yet.
 Double-check to make sure you are properly connected with the LUA and to the Archipelago server.

+___
+### I lost my save game!
+How do I make sure this doesn't happen again?

+In some versions of Bizhawk, there is an option that tries to save the game, but fails.
+You can turn this options off by going to Config→Customize, switching to the advanced tab and turning off AutoSaveRAM.
+Another way to ensure that Bizhawk saves properly is by saving the game like normal (at a bed) and then going to File->Save Ram->Flush Save Ram or pressing Control+S